-This homemade vegan Italian cannoli recipe will take you straight to Sicily, the mother land of authentic cannoli siciliani.
-Our vegan version is every bit as delicious as the traditional cannoli.
+This homemade vegan Italian cannoli recipe will take you straight to Sicily, the motherland of authentic cannoli siciliani.

 Our filling is made of vegan homemade ricotta and is sweet and creamy.
-The shell, is every bit as bubbly, light and crisp as the traditional one, but without eggs, lard, or butter.
-We do not compromise on taste, and neither should you.
+The shell is every bit as bubbly, light, and crisp as the traditional ones, but without eggs, lard, or butter.

 Ingredients for the vegan ricotta

 - Soy milk: we tested over 25 brands of soy milk and they all worked to make this ricotta.
 For this recipe, you can use either sweetened or unsweetened soy milk.

 - Vinegar: regular white vinegar, apple cider vinegar, or lemon juice.